smufin/smufin-core/README.md

  librocksdb-dev
  ```

-*shmufin*'s makefile defaults to a minimal output.
+*smufin*'s makefile defaults to a minimal output.
 For a more verbose output,
 use the following:

  ```